ESIPFed/science-on-schema.org/guides/DiscussionVariableMeasured.md

 DDI defines a variable as “a mapping between some collection of units (the extension of the general concept for which the variable is a characteristic) to a set of values.”
 In the DDI usage, a ‘Unit’ is the entity that a variable is about.

-## Roles that variables can fill
-Roles allow users to assign different functions to variables according to their context of use.
-Roles are not inherent in variables but can be imposed on them.
-In DDI-CDI there are currently three roles:
- - Identifier - An identifier role that serves to differentiate one record from another.
-More than one variable may be used in combination to produce a compound identifier.
- - Measure – Variables tagged with the measure role represent the values of interest.
- - Attribute – The attribute role serves to provide information about the measures of interest.
-Variables might, for example, describe the conditions of a measurement.
-This way attributes can be used to link metadata or paradata (data about the process by which the data were collected) to the Measure of interest.

-In OpenDAP data description each variable in a dataset has a name, a type, a value, and an (optional) collection of Attributes.
-The distinction between information in a variable and in an Attribute is somewhat arbitrary.
-However, the intention is that Attributes hold information that aids in the interpretation of data held in a variable.
-Variables, on the other hand, hold the primary content of a data source (‘Measures’ in DDI usage).

 ## Data Structure types
 Data structures are a way to organize data in order to be processed by software programs.
 The current DDI-CDI model can be used to describe data from different data structures using an approach that involves describing each “cell” in the structure.
 The following structures are covered:
  - Wide Data: Traditional rectangular, record-oriented data sets.
 Each record has an identifier and a set of measures related the same subject (unit, entity, feature of interest).
 Exemplified by common tabular data formats.
  - Long Data: Each record has an identifier for the subject, and a set of measures, but there might be multiple records for any given subject.
 The structure is used for  example with event data and spell data (observations for each unit, each covering a span of time (a spell)).
 Analogous to RDF or [Sixth normal form](https://en.wikipedia.org/wiki/Sixth_normal_form) in relational databases.
  - Multi-Dimensional Data: Data in which observations are identified using a set of dimensions.
 Examples are multi-dimensional cubes and time series.
 (Note that support is provided for time-series-specific constructs to support some legacy systems which are not based around the manipulation of multi-dimensional data “cubes”.)
 Exemplified by geospatial grid data.
+See the W3c discussion of [data structure definitions for data cubes](https://www.w3.org/TR/vocab-data-cube/#dsd).
  - Key-Value Data: A set of measures, each paired with an identifier, suited to describing No SQL and Big Data systems.
 JSON is a typical implementation.

+## Variable Roles or Components

+Roles allow users to assign different functions to variables according to their context of use.
+Roles are not inherent in variables but can be imposed on them.
+In DDI-CDI there are currently three roles:
+ - Identifier - An identifier role that serves to differentiate one record from another.
+More than one variable may be used in combination to produce a compound identifier.
+ - Measure – Variables tagged with the measure role represent the values of interest.
+ - Attribute – The attribute role serves to provide information about the measures of interest.
+Variables might, for example, describe the conditions of a measurement.
+This way attributes can be used to link metadata or paradata (data about the process by which the data were collected) to the Measure of interest.

+In [OpenDAP data description](https://docs.opendap.org/index.php/DAP4:_Specification_Volume_1) each variable in a dataset has a name, a type, a value, and an (optional) collection of Attributes.
+The distinction between information in a variable and in an Attribute is somewhat arbitrary.
+However, the intention is that Attributes hold information that aids in the interpretation of data held in a variable.
+Variables, on the other hand, hold the primary content of a data source (‘Measures’ in DDI usage).

+The [W3C DataCube model](https://www.w3.org/TR/vocab-data-cube) follows a  similar pattern, but with the addition of 'dimensions'.
+In this model, a data set is collection of measured values (observations) made at points located in a logical space.
+The 'locations' are characterized by a set of dimensions that define the context for each observation (e.g. time, position, pressure, depth...).
+Each measured value may also have metadata describing what has been measured (e.g. velocity, temperature, density), how it was measured and how the observations are expressed (e.g. units, multipliers, status).
+We can think of the data set as a multi-dimensional space, or hyper-cube, indexed by those dimensions.
+A dataset is described according to a set of dimensions, attributes and measures, collectively called components in the Data Cube model.

+ - The dimension components serve to identify the observations.
+A set of values for all the dimension components is sufficient to identify a single observation.
+ - The measure components represent the phenomenon being observed.
+ - The attribute components provide information to qualify and interpret the observed value(s).
+They enable specification of the units of measure, any scaling factors and metadata such as the status of the observation (e.g. estimated, provisional).

+The DDI-CDI model describes this data structure as a Multi-Dimensional Format, and the Data Cube Attribute and Measure components correspond to the DDI-CDI attribute and measure variable roles, and the dimensions are called dimension components.

 ## Variable Cascade
 A useful framework for thinking about description of variables is the [**variable cascade**](https://ddi4.readthedocs.io/en/latest/userguides/variablecascade.html#the-variable-cascade) (see also section II-E in [Detailed Model](https://ddi-alliance.atlassian.net/wiki/download/attachments/860815393/Part_2_DDI-CDI_Detailed_Model_PR_1.pdf?version=3&modificationDate=1586887411228&cacheVersion=1&api=v2), quoted here).
 'In DDI - CDI, the variable cascade is the way the descriptions of variables is managed.
 Features defined at each level of the cascade don’t depend on features at any of the lower levels.
 Because of this, the descriptions at each level are reusable.